bigey/ena-submit/README.md

 ## Description

-Use LibreOffice/OpenOffice to edit the submission informations in the spreadsheet template file (`spreadsheet_template.ods`).
+Use Excel to edit the submission informations in the spreadsheet template file (`spreadsheet_template.xlsx`).
 Use one sheat for each type of data:

 ### Project